Adrenocortico/Adrenocortico/README.md

 ### Hi there 👋

+### TL;DR: Building complex systems in ambiguous contexts.
+Physics mindset.
+Piano discipline.
+Always asking why.
+Building for passion, not noise.

+---

+## What I do
-I work on complex systems in ambiguous, high-variability environments.

-I take end-to-end responsibility where structure is missing, stakeholders are many, and decisions have real operational, reputational, or economic consequences.
+I work on complex systems where structure is missing, stakeholders are many, and decisions have real operational, reputational, or economic consequences.

+I tend to take end-to-end responsibility without relying on formal power, connecting vision and delivery and making systems work under ambiguity.

 I’m most effective when there’s no clear answer and someone needs to decide.

-My work spans software, insurance, finance, healthcare, and large-scale cultural projects.
-I tend to operate without formal power, using vision, systems thinking, and delivery.

 ---

-## What defines the way I work
+## How I think and work

 - I look for the *reason* behind things, not just the solution
-- I’m comfortable holding complexity and ambiguity
+- I’m comfortable holding ambiguity and complexity
-- I connect vision and execution
+- I connect ideas to execution
-- I build systems that keep working even when I step back
+- I build systems meant to last, not to impress

 ---

-## Background & interests (less formal, more me)
+## Background

-👨🏻‍🔬 Physics (I studied it seriously; the mindset stayed with me).
-🎹 Piano.
-🖖🏻 Willful, intransigent, talkative — in the constructive sense.
-🔍 I’m obsessed with *why* things work (or don’t).
-💭 I think constantly.
-🛏 I sleep very little.
+👨🏻‍🔬 Physics-trained mindset (formal studies, lasting way of thinking).
+🎹 Piano: discipline, structure, long-term practice.
 📚 Forever a student.

-⛰ I love mountains and photography (Nikon).
-🔁 Inventor of the *circular rhyme*.
+I think constantly.
+I sleep very little.
+I tend to go deep rather than wide — even when it looks like the opposite.

 ---

-## Life, faith, people
+## Life, people, meaning

 🔗 Married to Sara.
-If you know her, no explanation needed.
+If you know her, nothing else needs to be said.
 If you don’t, she’s the only person capable of stopping me.

-👧🏻 Thanks mostly to her, Chiara was born.
+👧🏻 Father of Chiara and Rachele.
 Fatherhood turned out to be the most totalizing experience of my life.
 All the stories were true.
-I was wrong to doubt.

 ⛪️ I go to church every Sunday.
-I’d like to revolutionize the Church from the inside.
+I believe change is more effective when it happens from the inside.
-I’m an educator for a group of incredible young people, working on Digital Pastoral projects with them.
+I’m an educator for a group of incredible young people, working with them on Digital Pastoral projects.

 ---

-## Tech & making things work
+## Technology & making things work

-🤖 I automate literally everything I can — homes included — often with a touch of AI/ML.
+🤖 I automate literally everything I can — homes included — often with a touch of AI and machine learning.

-Bash, Swift, Python… as long as it’s not too verbose.
+Bash, Swift, Python… as long as it’s not overly verbose.

-📱 I currently have hundreds of apps on my iPhone, tens of thousands of photos, and thousands of videos.
-Yes, I know.
-No, I’m not fixing it.

-I still use Bitbucket for historical reasons.
-My GitHub repos are a work in progress — like many living systems.
+Some repositories here are experiments, some are tools, some are unfinished systems.
+That’s intentional: living systems evolve.

 ---

-## Music, sport, randomness
+## Interests & signals

+⛰ Mountains and photography (Nikon).
-🎧 I listen to everything: trap, rap (also French), classical, singer-songwriters, pop, indie, podcasts.
+🎧 I listen to almost everything: trap, rap (also French), classical, songwriters, pop, indie, podcasts.

 🏀 Kobe first, then L.A.
 Lakers.
 ⚽️ Juventus.
-Plus golf, skiing, F1, MotoGP, biathlon, athletics, snooker… yes, even PDC.
+Plus golf, skiing, F1, MotoGP, biathlon, athletics, snooker — yes, even PDC.

-💸 Crypto, NFTs, and the broader question of how value actually works.
+💸 Crypto, NFTs, and broader questions around how value is created and sustained.

-🕸 Social person, not very social-media-oriented (Facebook since 2008, mostly unused).
+🕸 Social person, not very social-media-oriented.

 ---

 ## In short

-📈 At the core, I’m an entrepreneur.
+📈 At the core, I’m an entrepreneur and a system builder.

 - Developer by passion
 - Former CEO of StayActive
-- Active in insurance, finance, and healthcare
+- Active across insurance, finance, healthcare, and cultural projects
-- I tend to reshape the systems I touch
 - Product Hunter (22k+ products tested)

-🏖 I’d like a 13th and 14th salary and paid vacations, but I don’t want to be dependent on anyone — except Sara, Chiara, and Rachele.
+🏖 I like the idea of paid vacations and extra salaries, but I don’t like being dependent on anyone — except Sara, Chiara, and Rachele.